NasimTbp/kubernetes/redis/sentineRedis-outside-request.md

 Since failover can happen at any moment, the script needs to run periodically.

-To achieve that, the script (wrapper.sh) is executed every minute as a CronJob.
+To achieve that, the script (wrapper.sh file) is executed every minute as a CronJob.
 Inside that job, the following snippet runs the main script every 15 seconds, 4 times within the minute:

 This ensures the detection stays up to date, roughly within 15 seconds of a failover.